-My first time taking a night train alone was also on my first solo trip.
+My first time taking a night train solo was also on my first trip alone.

 I was in Europe.
 With only two weeks available for travel I quickly learned that by traveling at night I could maximize my experience of the continent.
 Using my Eurail pass, I planned my trip based on a full night on the train rather than on destinations close at hand.